There is SO much value in getting off the beaten path in Prague.

 Jiřího z Poděbrad (JZP)

-This large square rests just a few streets from Riegrovy Sady, making it a perfect place to visit after seeing the park.
+This large square rests just a few streets from Riegrovy Sady, in the neighborhood of Zizkov, making it a perfect place to visit after seeing the park.
 JZP (as it is called by some expats) is adorned by one of the funkier churches in Prague, the Most Sacred Heart of our Lord or Kostel nejsvětějšího srdce Pán (try saying that five times real fast, we dare you).
 Resembling a stern amalgamation of a courthouse and a clock tower the church overlooks a lively and festive park.

 There are events and festivities occurring pretty frequently in Jiřího z Poděbrad, and the park is home to a small but awesome farmer’s market four times a week, from Wednesdays to Saturdays.